-POSTPONEMENT OF ORDINANCE O-2122-47 UPON FIRST READING AN ORDINANCE OF THE COUNCIL OF THE CITY OF BY TITLE: NORMAN.
-OKLAHOMA IMPLEMENTING AMENDMENTS THROUGHOUT THE CENTER CITY FORM BASED CODE ("CCFBC") DOCUMENT, WHICH IS INCORPORATED BY REFERENCE IN CHAPTER 22 OF THE CITY CODE AT SECTION 429.7, TO AMEND, REPLACE, SUPPLEMENT, RENUMBER OR REORDER PROVISIONS.
-CORRECT LANGUAGE, AND PROVIDE DEFINITIONS FOR TERMS FOUND THROUGHOUT THE CCFBC DOCUMENT TO RESOLVE INCONSISTENCIES OR INACCURACIES AND PROVIDE CLARIFICATION TO THE PROVISIONS, INCLUDING "HOW TO USE THIS CODE", PART 1 ("GENERAL PROVISIONS"), ("ADMINISTRATION, APPLICATION PROCESS & APPEALS"), PART 3 ("THE REGULATING PLAN"), PART 4 ("BUILDING FORM STANDARDS"), PART 5 ("URBAN SPACE STANDARDS"), PART 6 ("PARKING AND LOADING STANDARDS"), PART 7 ("BUILDING FUNCTIONS"), PART 8 ("SITE DEVELOPMENT REQUIREMENTS"), PART 9 ("DEFINITIONS") AND APPENDICES A THROUGH C; TO AMEND SECTIONS 204 AND 205 OF PART 2 ("ADMINISTRATION, APPLICATION PROCESS & APPEALS") TO ACCOMMODATE POTENTIAL PATTERN ZONING AND CLEARLY ESTABLISH CERTIFICATE OF COMPLIANCE ENFORCEMENT AS WELL AS SECTION 208 TO CLARIFY THE TREATMENT OF NON-CONFORMING STRUCTURES AND USES: TO AMEND SECTION 302 ("ILLUSTRATIVE FORM DISTRICT MAPS") OF PART 3 ("THE REGULATING PLAN"), TO ADD "CENTER CITY MAXIMUM BUILDING HEIGHT MAP" AND "CENTER CITY UNIT MINIMUM MAP" AND TO AMEND THE CENTER CITY REGULATING PLAN MAP: TO AMEND PART 4 ("BUILDING FORM STANDARDS") TO CONSOLIDATE CERTAIN BUILDING FORM STANDARDS AND EXPAND GEOGRAPHICAL APPLICATION OF THE URBAN RESIDENTIAL BUILDING FORM STANDARD, TO INCREASE CERTAIN BUILDING FORM STANDARD REQUIRED UNIT MINIMUMS, AND TO REVISE LIGHTING AND MECHANICAL EQUIPMENT REQUIREMENTS: TO SECTION 504 ("STREETSCAPE ELEMENTS") OF PART 5 ("URBAN SPACE STANDARDS") TO REMOVE STREETLIGHT PROVISIONS AND CLARIFY BICYCLE PARKING DESIGN REQUIREMENTS; TO AMEND VARIOUS ALLOWANCES AND REQUIREMENTS IN PART 6 ("PARKING STANDARDS"), AND LOADING INCLUDING MINIMUMS MAXIMUMS AND SPECIAL PARKING STANDARDS; TO AMEND PART 7 ("BUILDING FUNCTIONS"), TO CLARIFY AND DEFINE USES AND USE CATEGORIES.
-INCLUDING REVISIONS TO THE (SECTION 702) AND SPECIAL USES; TO RENUMBER AND AMEND PART 8 ("SITE DEVELOPMENT REQUIREMENTS"); TO RENUMBER, AMEND AND ADD DEFINITIONS TO PART 9 ("DEFINITIONS").
-TO AMEND APPENDIX A TO REFERENCE POTENTIAL PATTERN ZONING, AND TO ADD APPENDIX C: AND TO MAKE OTHER LANGUAGE ALTERATIONS AS NECESSITATED BY OR CONSISTENT WITH THESE AMENDMENTS, DECLARING AN EMERGENCY, AND PROVIDING FOR THE SEVERABILITY THEREOF.
+Consideration of Adoption, Rejection, Amendment, and/or Postponement of Ordinance No. O-2122-47: AN ORDINANCE OF THE COUNCIL OF THE CITY OF NORMAN, OKLAHOMA IMPLEMENTING AMENDMENTS THROUGHOUT THE CENTER CITY FORM BASED CODE ("CCFBC") DOCUMENT, WHICH IS INCORPORATED BY REFERENCE IN CHAPTER 22 OF THE CITY CODE AT SECTION 429.7, TO AMEND, REPLACE, SUPPLEMENT, RENUMBER OR REORDER PROVISIONS, CORRECT LANGUAGE, AND PROVIDE DEFINITIONS FOR TERMS FOUND THROUGHOUT THE CCFBC DOCUMENT TO RESOLVE INCONSISTENCIES OR INACCURACIES AND PROVIDE CLARIFICATION TO THE PROVISIONS, INCLUDING "HOW TO USE THIS CODE", PART 1 ("GENERAL PROVISIONS"), PART 2 ("ADMINISTRATION, APPLICATION PROCESS & APPEALS"), PART 3 ("THE REGULATING PLAN"), PART 4 ("BUILDING FORM STANDARDS"), PART 5 ("URBAN SPACE STANDARDS"), PART 6 ("PARKING AND LOADING STANDARDS"), PART 7 ("BUILDING FUNCTIONS"), PART 8 ("SITE DEVELOPMENT REQUIREMENTS"), PART 9 ("DEFINITIONS") AND APPENDICES A THROUGH C; TO AMEND SECTIONS 204 AND 205 OF PART 2 ("ADMINISTRATION, APPLICATION PROCESS & APPEALS") ACCOMMODATE POTENTIAL PATTERN ZONING AND CLEARLY ESTABLISH CERTIFICATE OF COMPLIANCE ENFORCEMENT AS WELL AS SECTION 208 TO CLARIFY THE TREATMENT OF NON-CONFORMING STRUCTURES AND USES; TO AMEND SECTION 302 ("ILLUSTRATIVE FORM DISTRICT MAPS") OF PART 3 ("THE REGULATING PLAN"), TO ADD "CENTER CITY MAXIMUM BUILDING HEIGHT MAP" AND "CENTER CITY UNIT MINIMUM MAP" AND TO AMEND THE CENTER CITY REGULATING PLAN MAP; TO AMEND PART 4 ("BUILDING FORM STANDARDS") TO CONSOLIDATE CERTAIN BUILDING FORM STANDARDS AND EXPAND GEOGRAPHICAL APPLICATION OF THE URBAN RESIDENTIAL BUILDING FORM STANDARD, TO INCREASE CERTAIN BUILDING FORM STANDARD REQUIRED UNIT MINIMUMS, AND TO REVISE LIGHTING AND MECHANICAL EQUIPMENT REQUIREMENTS; TO AMEND SECTION 504 ("STREETSCAPE ELEMENTS") OF PART 5 ("URBAN SPACE STANDARDS") TO REMOVE STREETLIGHT PROVISIONS AND CLARIFY BICYCLE PARKING DESIGN REQUIREMENTS; TO AMEND VARIOUS ALLOWANCES AND REQUIREMENTS IN PART 6 ("PARKING AND LOADING STANDARDS"), INCLUDING MINIMUMS AND MAXIMUMS AND SPECIAL PARKING STANDARDS; TO AMEND PART 7 ("BUILDING FUNCTIONS"), TO CLARIFY AND DEFINE USES AND CATEGORIES, INCLUDING REVISIONS TO THE USE TABLE (SECTION 702) AND SPECIAL USES; TO RENUMBER AND AMEND PART 8 ("SITE DEVELOPMENT REQUIREMENTS"); TO RENUMBER, AMEND AND ADD DEFINITIONS TO PART 9 ("DEFINITIONS"), TO AMEND APPENDIX A TO REFERENCE POTENTIAL PATTERN ZONING, AND TO ADD APPENDIX C; AND TO MAKE OTHER LANGUAGE ALTERATIONS AS NECESSITATED BY OR CONSISTENT WITH THESE AMENDMENTS, DECLARING AN EMERGENCY, AND PROVIDING FOR THE SEVERABILITY THEREOF.

-BACKGROUND:
+RECOMMENDATION: